-As of September 30, 2023, we had cash and cash equivalents of \$204.1 million and available-for-sale securities of \$440.8 million.
-We believe our existing cash and cash equivalents and available-for-sale securities could enable us to fund our operating expenses and capital expenditure requirements through 2026.
+As of March 31, 2024, we had cash and cash equivalents of \$146.6 million and available-for-sale securities of \$435.1 million.
+The Company also had recorded \$13.0 million of receivables related to cash proceeds for matured investments as of March 31, 2024.
+We believe our existing cash and cash equivalents and available-for-sale securities will enable us to fund our operating expenses and capital expenditure requirements through 2026.

 We have based our projections of operating capital requirements on assumptions that may prove to be incorrect and we may use all of our available capital resources sooner than we expect.
-Because of the numerous risks and uncertainties associated with the development and commercialization of belrestotug and inupadenant, and the research, development and potential commercialization of other potential product candidates, we are unable to estimate the exact amount of our operating capital requirements.
+Because of the numerous risks and uncertainties associated with the development and commercialization of belrestotug and inupadenant, and the research, development and commercialization of other potential product candidates, we are unable to estimate the exact amount of our operating capital requirements.
 Our future capital requirements will depend on many factors, including:

-- the scope, progress, timing, costs and results of clinical trials of product candidates; - research and preclinical development efforts for any future product candidates; - our ability to enter into and the terms and timing of any collaborations, licensing agreements or other arrangements; - the number of future product candidates that we pursue and their development requirements; - the outcome, timing and costs of seeking regulatory approvals; - the costs of commercialization activities for any of our product candidates that receive marketing approval to the extent such costs are not the responsibility of any future collaborators, including the costs and timing of establishing product sales, marketing, distribution and manufacturing capabilities; - subject to receipt of marketing approval, revenue, if any, received from commercial sales of our current and future product candidates; - our headcount growth and associated costs as we expand our research and development and establish a commercial infrastructure; - the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights and defending against intellectual property related claims: - the costs of operating as a public company; and - the emergence of competing therapies and other adverse market developments.
+- the scope, progress, timing, costs and results of clinical trials of product candidates; - research and preclinical development efforts for any future product candidates that we may develop; - our ability to enter into and the terms and timing of any collaborations, licensing agreements or other arrangements; - the number of future product candidates that we pursue and their development requirements; - the outcome, timing and costs of seeking regulatory approvals; - the costs of commercialization activities for any of our product candidates that receive marketing approval to the extent such costs are not the responsibility of any future collaborators, including the costs and timing of establishing product sales, marketing, distribution and manufacturing capabilities; - subject to receipt of marketing approval, revenue, if any, received from commercial sales of our current and future product candidates: - our headcount growth and associated costs as we expand our research and development and establish a commercial infrastructure; - the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights and defending against intellectual property related claims; - the costs of operating as a public company; and - the emergence of competing therapies and other adverse market developments.

-Critical accounting policies and significant judgments and estimates

-Our management's discussion and analysis of our financial condition and results of operations is based on our financial statements, which we have prepared in accordance with U.S. generally accepted accounting principles.
-We believe that several accounting policies are important to understanding our historical and future performance.
-We refer to these policies as critical because these specific areas generally require us to make judgments and estimates about matters that are uncertain at the time we make the estimate, and different estimates-which also would have been reasonable-could have been used.
+Critical accounting policies and significant judgments and estimates these policies as critical because these specific areas generally require us to make judgments and estimates about matters that are uncertain at the time we make the estimate, and different estimates-which also would have been reasonable-could have been used.
 On an ongoing basis, we evaluate our estimates and judgments, including those described in greater detail below.
 We base our estimates on historical experience and other market-specific or other relevant assumptions that we believe to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.